The classical budo, or "martial ways" are not combat systems like their forerunner, bujutsu,

 He again suggested various treatments such as HRT and others.
 I thanked him and declined on the grounds that I needed to have some satisfactory answers to what was causing my current pain before it made any sense to do anything else.

-Arranged to have a CT Scan at Lymington Hospital and compare them with existing scans.
+Arranged to have a CT Scan and compare them with existing scans.

 He had no idea why my PSA and Testosterone levels were down and more so, as I was not taking any prescription medication.